-The Best Spots To Chop Down Your Own Christmas Tree in Canada
+Where You Can Chop Down Your Own Christmas Tree in Canada

 The rundown: With over 35,000 trees growing on the property (yes, you heard us right), the seedlings at this expansive tree farm in Lévis will fulfill all of your Christmas tree visions.
 The grander, the better right?
 Head’s up: they encourage you to bring your own saw and sled so you can seamlessly transport your pick from the farm to your home.

-Prices: $30 to $45 per tree (cash only), depending on the height and density
+Prices: $25 to $45 per tree (cash and credit only), depending on the height and density

 Quinn Farm